-Thinking about being in the airplane and they say every time you got to put your own air mask on before helping anybody else.
+Thinking about being in the airplane.
+They say you have to put your own air mask on before helping anybody else.
 When we aren’t taking care of ourselves as a parent, as a person, and as our own human, we don’t have the same capacity to give as we would if we were fulfilling ourselves.

 Doing grounding exercises and self-care is not spoiling ourselves.
 That is something that needs to be just embedded in us.

 Teaching ourselves how to have that self-care and that boundary will also teach our children to have that through the stages of their lives.
-Let’s take a moment and just focus on taking a little body scan from the top of your head all the way down, closing your eyes if you feel comfortable, you don’t have to.
+Let’s take a moment and focus on taking a little body scan from the top of your head all the way down, closing your eyes if you feel comfortable:

-- Take those deep breaths into your nose, out through your mouth, noticing any tension you feel in your body.
+- Take those deep breaths in through your nose, out through your mouth, noticing any tension you feel in your body.
 I immediately dropped my own shoulders.

-- Just noticing your jaw, noticing how your neck feels, how your shoulders feel.
+- Notice your jaw, notice how your neck feels, how your shoulders feel.

 - Notice our stomachs, whether we’re hungry, waiting on dinner, or if we’re stuffed from dinner, just paying attention to how our body feels right now.

-- Focusing on our legs and our knees, focusing on our chins and our calves and our ankles.
+- Focus on our legs and knees, focus on our shins, our calves and our ankles.
 We need to flex them and twist them.

-- And just taking a moment to acknowledge why you are here today and acknowledge that you are a good parent.
+Now take a moment to acknowledge why you are here today.
+Acknowledge that you are a good parent.

 What Stresses You Out?

 Some days it feels like everything makes us feel stressed.
-And there are other days where it just at the end of the day, explodes and lands on us.
-But just taking a moment, notice what stresses you out.
-All the little tiny, small things that annoy you, the petty things that annoy you, as well as the big things that stress us out and those family stressors where we’re really trying to solve a problem.
+And there are other days where, at the end of the day, it explodes and everything lands on us.
+Take a moment, notice what stresses you out.
+All the little tiny, small things that annoy you, the petty things that annoy you, as well as the big things that stress you out, and those family stressors where we’re really trying to solve a problem.

 - Change in routine